 Q: What kind of transportation options do you offer?

 A: Whether traveling by car, bus, train, or plane, there are many options to reach our campus in Rhinebeck, New York.
-You’ll find shuttle services, charter buses, taxis, Rideshare opportunities, and other transportation options in our Travel section.
+You’ll find shuttle services, taxis, Rideshare opportunities, and other transportation options in our Travel section.
 You can also reach out to us at the Main Office:

 Q: Do I need travel insurance?